lirondco/lirondco/README.md

 #### About Me 👧 <a name="about"></a>

 Hi.
 I'm Liron and I am a full stack web developer based in Southern California.
-I currently work with React.JS, Next.JS, jQuery, HTML5, CSS, PostgreSQL, Helmet.js, Express, AWS Lambda and DynamoDB.
+I mostly code using CSS, HTML, Javascript and Typescript with React (+ Native), Next, Vue, Node, and Express, and SQL with PostgreSQL (+ PostGIS) and MySQL.
 I also do unit and integration testing with Jest, Enzyme, Supertest, Chai, and Mocha.
 If what you need is not what I listed, still try asking me anyway.
 I also like maps and graphs.
+Currently contributes to https://spicygreenbook.org/.
+Check them out, they're really awesome.

 I also enjoy video games, the outdoors, cooking, and sometimes I try photography too!